piitaya/lovelace-mushroom/README.md

 Server will start on port `4000`.

-### Home assistant configuration

-Once both Home Assistant and mushroom are running, you have to add a resource to Home Assistant UI:

--   Enable `Advanced Mode` in your profile page
--   Go to Dashboard Resources and add the resource `http://localhost:4000/mushroom.js`:
-    _Settings_ → _Dashboards_ → _More Options icon_ → _Resources_ → _Add Resource_ → Set _URL_ as `http://localhost:4000/mushroom.js` → Set _Resource type_ as `JavaScript Module`.

 ### Build

 You can build the `mushroom.js` file in `dist` folder by running the build command.